CarlosCD/cant_wait/README.md

 >     statement_timeout (integer)
 >
->          Abort any statement that takes more than the specified number of milliseconds, starting from the time the command arrives at the server from the client.
-If log_min_error_statement is set to ERROR or lower, the statement that timed out will also be logged.
-A value of zero (the default) turns this off.
+>          Abort any statement that takes more than the specified number of milliseconds, starting
+>          from the time the command arrives at the server from the client.
+If log_min_error_statement
+>          is set to ERROR or lower, the statement that timed out will also be logged.
+A value of zero
+>          (the default) turns this off.
 >
->          Setting statement_timeout in postgresql.conf is not recommended because it would affect all sessions.
+>          Setting statement_timeout in postgresql.conf is not recommended because it would affect all
+>          sessions.
 >
 >     (© 1996-2013 The PostgreSQL Global Development Group)

 (Visit <http://www.postgresql.org/docs/devel/static/runtime-config-client.html> for more information)

-The gem has been tested with Rails 3.0.3 and above.
-Tested also with PostgreSQL 8 and 9, but it may work also in other versions supported by Active Record (see PostgreSQL documentation).
-See also test/README.md for more details.

 If any SQL statement takes more time than the timeout value (measured in milliseconds), its execution will be cancelled, and Active Record would raise a PGError exception.

     ActiveRecord::StatementInvalid: PGError: ERROR:  canceling statement due to statement timeout

 If you find any problems, please feel free to open an issue in the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).

+## Usage

+In the file <tt>config/database.yml</tt> of the Rails application, indicate a timeout in milliseconds for each environment:

+    production:
+      adapter: postgresql
+      timeout: 180_000  # 3 minutes
+      ...

+Then restart the application to establish the new database settings.

 ## Installation